hyprwm/hyprland-wiki/pages/Useful Utilities/Wallpapers.md

 ## wpaperd

-A bit more advanced wallpaper daemon with automatic wallpaper changing options and other fancy stuff.
+A slightly more advanced wallpaper daemon with automatic wallpaper changing options and other fancy stuff.
 [GitHub](https://github.com/danyspin97/wpaperd).

 ## mpvpaper